HxHippy/PWGen/website/docs/getting-started/first-run.md

 - Include uppercase, lowercase, numbers, and symbols
 - Consider using a passphrase (e.g., "Coffee!Morning$Routine2024")

 ⚠️ **Important**: Your master password cannot be recovered if forgotten.
-Store it securely!
+This is by design - PwGen-rust uses a zero-knowledge architecture where only you know your master password.

 ### 2. Confirm Password